pixelastic/transparentify/README.md

 ## Options

-The method accepts an `option` object as the second parameters, with the following keys:
+The `run` method accepts an `option` object as the second parameters, with the following keys:

 | Key           | Description                                   | Default value                                                        |